honno/honno.github.io/_includes/home/main-text.md

----
-layout: ascii
-title: /home/matthew/
----

-{% include card.html %}

 ## About

 Hello there, thanks for visiting my site!
 The above covers the basics, otherwise it's the typical "I like to create cool things" spiel.
-I'll let you decide if I suceed in that regard :)
+I'll let you decide if I suceed in that regard ;)

 On my off-time (which I may too generously reward myself) I'm playing weird video games curiously or watching highbrow TV shows pretentiously.
-And when I'm doing the dishes, it's podcasts.
+And when I'm doing the chores, it's podcasts.
 So many podcasts.

 ## What I've been up to

 I'm working on my first video game right now.
-Slow going as I'm figuring out how to do things, and seemingly more-so when you shouldn't do things as a solo dev but still spend so much time on it anyway.
-But!
-I am quite excited for the future.
-Not much to share yet, sorry~
+Slow going as I'm figuring out how to do things, and more-so when you shouldn't do things as a solo dev but still do anyway, erm.
+I am quite excited for the future regardless, just there's not much to share yet, sorry~

 ## Projects

-<script src="/tools-highlight.js"></script>
 * ### 2019
   * matthewbarber.io
     : [GitHub](https://github.com/Honno/Honno.github.io){: class='gh'}